phamngoctan/java-playground/README.md

 ## Binary tree
 Implement core binary trees
+ - getTreeByLevelOrderTravelling // get the tree by level order traversal

 ## Binary search tree
 Idea of deleting a Node, we separates it into three cases: